iionly/private_profiles/README.txt

 Installation:

+(0. If you have a previous version of the Private Profiles plugin installed, disable the plugin, then remove the plugin's folder from the mod directory before installing the new version,)

 1. copy the private_profiles folder into the mod folder of your site,

 2. enable the plugin in the admin section of your site,